PhanTung-06/mmocr/README.md

 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/open-mmlab/mmocr.svg)](https://github.com/open-mmlab/mmocr/issues)
 [![Percentage of issues still open](https://isitmaintained.com/badge/open/open-mmlab/mmocr.svg)](https://github.com/open-mmlab/mmocr/issues)

-MMOCR is an open-source toolbox based on PyTorch and mmdetection for text detection, text recognition, and the corresponding downstream tasks including key information extraction.
+MMOCR is an open-source toolbox based on PyTorch and mmdetection for text detection, text recognition, and the corresponding downstream tasks including key informatmion extraction.
 It is part of the [OpenMMLab](https://openmmlab.com/) project.

 The main branch works with **PyTorch 1.6+**.